-The notcat
+The notcat notification server

 Notcat is a D-Bus notification server, similar in spirit to dunst or (in particular) statnot, but with output more akin to a netcat.